orblivion/ntfy/.sandstorm/README.md

 Explain to user that the server will be not be totally private because of the services that will ping it.
 Explain how to rotate the API key in case they suspect unwanted use.

-# Changes - Lots of detail
+# Changes and Issues - Lots of detail

 ## Backend changes